WORKING IN THE TRADES: HVAC LICENSING

 Further education and training

 The HVAC industry is always changing, and new tools and techniques continuously enter the field.
-Therefore, it’s highly recommended that you attend state and national trade shows and conferences.
-Not only will your attendance at trade shows keep you informed with the new innovations in the industry, but it also will help you build a strong network of HVAC professionals that can help you advance your career and build your business.
+That’s why it’s highly recommended that you attend state and national trade shows and conferences.
+Not only will you stay up to date with new innovations in the industry, but it also will help you build a strong network of HVAC professionals that can help you advance your career and build your business.

 Accelerating your career

-Whether you’re a career professional or a recent graduate, becoming an HVAC technician is something within your reach.
+Whether you’re a career professional or a recent graduate, becoming an HVAC technician is within your reach.
 The HVAC industry has a positive economic outlook.
 You can learn either through formal education or on-the-job training.
 You can work for an employer, or you can start your own business as a home service professional.
+Whatever route you choose, be sure you know the requirements in your state to break into the HVAC industry.

 Don’t just take our word for it— see what our Pros love about working in HVAC.